 The American Silver Eagle page gives more information about the coins and allows you to compare current prices.

-The American Palladium Eagles are the US Mint's latest addition to the American Eagle bullion coin series.
+The Palladium American Eagles are the US Mint's latest addition to the American Eagle bullion coin series.
 The first 15,000 brilliant uncirculated coins were issued on the 25th of September 2017 and proof coins are scheduled to be first released in 2018.
 Burnished uncirculated coins may also be released at a later time.
-All American Palladium Eagle coins are minted out of 99.95% fine palladium in the single size of 1 oz (US $ 25 face value).
+All American Palladium Eagles are minted out of 99.95% fine palladium in the single size of 1 oz (US $ 25 face value).
 A young Lady Liberty wearing a winged Phrygian cap is depicted on the obverse side of the coins.
 The reverse shows an eagle perched upon a rock and holding an olive branch in its beak.
 The high-relief design of both sides was originally created by Adolph A. Weinman, one of the most famous American coin designers.